Bhagabanpur I: Geography

 Bhagabanpur I CD Block is bounded by Moyna CD Block in the north, Chandipur CD Block in the east, Bhagabanpur II CD Block in the south and Sabang CD Block, in Paschim Medinipur district, and Patashpur II CD Block in the west.

 It is located 27 km from Tamluk, the district headquarters.

 Bhagabanpur I CD Block has an area of 174.24 km2.
 It has 1 panchayat samity, 10 gram panchayats, 167 gram sansads (village councils), 167 mouzas and 164 inhabited villages.
 Bhagabanpur police station serves this block.
 Headquarters of this CD Block is at Kajlagarh.

 Gram panchayats of Bhagabanpur I block are: Benudia, Bhagabanpur, Bibhisanpur, Gurgram, Kajlagarh, Kakra, Koatbarh, Mahammadpur I, Mahammadpur II and Simulia.

-There are sites those are popular and attract tourists: 1.
-Kali Temple, 2.
-Ram Temple and 3.
-Bhagabanpur Masjid 4.Syed Mazar 5.
-Kajlagarh Raj Palace 6.
-Temple at Bhimeswari.
+Sites in the area, which attract tourists, include: Kali Temple, Ram Temple, Bhagabanpur Masjid, Syed Mazar, Kajlagarh Raj Palace and the temple at Bhimeswari.
 Apart from these there is a 'Sahid Bedi'.
 That is a temple like bedi, the top of which contains a pot.
 Myths say this 'bedi' is in the memory of the freedom fighters who died during a fight with the British Police in 1942 and the pot contains blood of those freedom fighters).
 A children's park is going to be set up 2 km from the Shib Bazar bus stand.
-Last but not the least, the scenic beauty of every village is a great treat to watch.
-Kalaberia bazar, Bhagabanpur bazar, Gopinathpur bazar and Bhimeswari bazar are famous in Bhagabanpur.
-Boating at Kalaberia is a great adventure.